NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

 - They should be pure: No side-effects.
 No API calls. etc.
 - They can take an Optional `State` which implies
-    - the *State* in a *Store* can be nil at the very beginning before anything's dispatched (Don't worry.
+    - the *State* in a *Store* can be nil at the very beginning before anything is dispatched (Don't worry.
 Next section will explain dispatching *Action*s)
     - the default initial state is defined in a *Reducer* rather than a *Store*.
-    - This is also partially why we need that `!` when defining the `state` in the `Store`.
+    - The above is also partially why we need that `!` when defining the `state` in the `Store`.
 - They should return the current *State* if they are given an *Action* they cannot handle.

 ### Dispatching Actions and Notifying Subscribers